 - figuring out what resources may allow your teen to overcome challenges in adapting to neurotypical norms and becoming self-sufficient

-Just like the signs of autism differ for everyone, the outcomes for someone with autism will look different for each individual.
+Just like the signs of autism differ for everyone, the outcomes for autistic people will look different for each individual.

 The first thing to understand is that your teen (or you!) isn’t impaired or deficient.